 Expectation management, tact and discretion are three excellent traits in QA professionals (or anyone).
 This question will give your candidate a chance to demonstrate these traits.

 10. Can you find the Preventive Controls for Human Food rule online?
 If so, can you find the definition of a Qualified Individual (QI) in the regulatory text (in subpart A) or the QI’s responsibilities (in subpart C)?

 It doesn’t matter what you know as much as what you can find.
 The FSMA rules, with their preambles, are too long for anyone to commit to memory.
 The ability to navigate the internet (and regulation) is far more important and useful.
 This skillset will pay off significantly when it is time to conduct (or re-evaluate) a hazard analysis.

 Michael Kalish is managing member of Food Safety Guides, a progressive food safety and quality systems consulting firm that specializes in FSMA compliance, HACCP, third-party audit preparation and food safety and quality plan development.
-Michael is also Senior Technical Advisor for Food Safety at University of San Diego Extension and an Food Safety Preventive Controls Alliance Lead Instructor for Human and Animal Food.
+Michael is also Senior Technical Advisor for Food Safety at the University of California – San Diego and a Food Safety Preventive Controls Alliance Lead Instructor for Human and Animal Food.